Connect with others who understand.

 Symptoms of Lupus

 The symptoms of lupus — like fatigue and joint pain — can make exercising regularly and eating well difficult.
-This is especially true during flares, when your symptoms are worse than usual.
+This is especially true during lupus flares, when symptoms are worse than usual.

 If you’re struggling to exercise and eat well while managing lupus, try keeping a record of foods that bother you and which exercises you can do pain-free.
 Some MyLupusTeam members find that walking, gentle stretching, and yoga help.